openshift/assisted-service/docs/hive-integration/baremetal-agent-controller.md

 used to tell the installer what disk to use as the installation disk.
 Refer to the [baremetal-operator documentation](https://github.com/metal3-io/baremetal-operator/blob/master/docs/api.md#rootdevicehints) to know more.

+---
+**NOTE**

+We are always setting `automatedCleaningMode: disabled` even if the `BareMetalHost` manifest specifies another value (e.g. `automatedCleaningMode: metadata`).
+This may be changed in the future releases, but currently we do not support using Ironic to clean the node.

 Installation flow
 ===